 - Nancy Bigelow, Head Women's Swimming Coach, Tufts University

 "I could not wait to get to the summit.
 Having had such a great experience last year it was something I had been looking forward to for months.
 I knew I was going to be around great people I could trust and in a beautiful environment.
 I felt it was going to be a breath of fresh air that I was in great need of.
 As I left, I felt refreshed and relaxed with some of my questions and feelings validated and supported.
 I also gained a new perspectives on things.
 Gained valuable insight into some of the issues I struggled with this year and also was able to celebrate with other coaches aspects of our seasons that went well.
 I can tend to look at ways that we can improve for the next season without taking a minute to look at what went well and appreciate that.
 It was a great reminder to enjoy even the small victories."

-- Stacy Busack, Assistant Men's & Women's Swim Coach, University of Pittsburgh
+- Stacy Busack, Assistant Men's & Women's Swim Coach, Oakland University

 After Katie's First Summit:

 "I had heard great things about the summit from others that had attended before, and yet it exceeded everything I thought it would be.
 The discussions went deep into real issues and concerns and the support to be our own authentic self during the summit allowed me to grow and learn without the pressure to appear like I've got it all in control.

 The camaraderie we built as a group of powerful women in coaching was worth more than I can express.
 I was able to recognize my strengths and weaknesses through our discussions and was given a large amount of support and encouragement from the group.
 I went into this summit with a feeling of being overwhelmed with all that it takes to be a coach, and left with a sense of newly energized competence and the tools and determination to be a better coach than I had been."